 Ayurvedic medicine has a significant time-tested impact on a person's overall health and well-being with a unique mind-body concept and approach.
 Recent years have brought a heightened interest in Ayurvedic medicine globally.
 The public has a right to expect that Ayurvedic professionals have adequate qualifications to practice effectively and safely.
-Legal recognition of the practice of Ayurvedic medicine and clearly-stated requirements to practice are essential to promote the profession and protect the general public's health, safety, and welfare.
+Legal recognition of the practice of Ayurvedic medicine and clearly stated requirements to practice are essential to promote the profession and protect the general public's health, safety and welfare.

-a.
 Legal recognition of Ayurvedic medicine in the form of state licensure creates standards of minimum competency.
 Competency is measured and enforced through formal education, training, and examination requirements as per the independent body's guidelines.

 Ayurvedic medicine is India's primary healthcare system.
 More than 90 percent of the continent's population use some form of Ayurvedic therapy, including following its dietary principles, practicing traditional or "grandma's medicine," or seeking professional help from trained Ayurvedic practitioners.
 In the United States, Ayurveda is considered a complementary healthcare option, with many Americans employing Ayurvedic elements such as massage, meditation, or cleansing therapies.
 If that sounds like an all-encompassing definition, it is !
 Ayurvedic medicine is entirely holistic.
 Its adherents strive to create harmony between the body, mind, and spirit, maintaining that this balance prevents illness, treats acute conditions, and contributes to a long and healthy life.